Monday September 6th 2010

 Beach Morning Glory

-Beach morning glory, also known as railroad vine, adds color to the Florida landscape.
+Beach morning glory (railroad vine), adds color to Florida landscape.
 (Photo W.B.
 Lawson)

 EDITOR’S NOTE: A University of Florida faculty member and Nassau County Extension Horticultural Agent, Rebecca Jordi addresses some of the questions she receives about landscaping and gardening in northeast Florida, in GARDEN TALK.
 The Extension also offers helpful clinics throughout the year, providing assistance to local gardeners on Amelia Island and in the surrounding areas of Nassau County, Florida.